atenfyr/AstroModLoader-Classic/README.md

 On the Windows Store, you can place them into the `%localappdata%\Packages\SystemEraSoftworks.29415440E1269_ftk5pbg2rayv2\LocalState\Astro\Saved\Mods` directory.

 ### Usage Notes
-AstroModLoader Classic features a fully-functional set of hotkeys to fully control your mods list.
+AstroModLoader Classic features a full set of hotkeys to control your list of mods.
 Below is a list of keyboard commands to manipulate the list of mods:
 * DEL deletes all versions of the currently selected mod.
 * ALT+DEL deletes all versions of the currently selected mod except for the newest from disk.
 * SHIFT+UP and SHIFT+DOWN adjust the position of the currently selected mod.
 Mods at the top of the list (low priority) are loaded by the game before mods at the bottom of the list (high priority).